philou/built-in-quality-game/Rules.md

 Experience the increase in value delivery as we add more built-in quality to our software development process.

-The material is built to be as self-explanatory as possible.
-So it should be possible to have people play without reading the full instructions up-front.

 ## What it looks like

 You are a team of fresh grad starting a new project.
 You have a lot of ideas, but everything is still to do.
 During the game, we'll represent building the product as a [Kanban board](https://en.wikipedia.org/wiki/Kanban_board), and work items as small colored pieces of paper.